-Supporting Schools & MAT's
+Supporting Schools & LA's

-Flexible, specialist, engagement focused - your online alternative provision provider.
+Flexible, specialist, learner focused online learning.

 If you have a child ages 8 - 16 who is struggling in the classroom we can offer them specialist educational & wellbeing support online, at their home or safe space in school to help them re-engage and re-integrate into the classroom.